liqueurdetoile/taste/README.md

 If `$rule` is null, the rule applied by evaluate is : `'$1 && $2 && [...] $n'` where i is the sample index (**starting from 1**).
 You can define any boolean logic to mix the results of your samples.
 For instance : `'$1 && !$2 && ($3 || $4)'` will be totally valid with 4 or more samples.

-The main use of this rule is to set aside some samples that you want to run but not take in account for test result.
+The main use of this rule is to set aside some samples that you want to have but not take in account for test result.

 #### Example of excluding sample from test evaluation
 ```php